frictionlessdata/examples/donation-codes-via-url/README.md

-Data package that references data via a URL
+Data package that references its data, schema and dialect via URLs